 PennDOT published its most recent Strategic Highway Safety Plan (SHSP) in early 2017.
-The 2017 SHSP was developed in conjunction with over 45 stakeholders including federal, state, and local agencies; private-sector organizations; and Pennsylvania's MPO/RPO, coordinating together to address the four Es of the safety discipline (Engineering, Enforcement, Education, and Emergency Response).
-This document adopted a goal to support the national vision for highway safety: Toward Zero Deaths: A National Strategy on Highway Safety.
+The 2017 SHSP was developed in conjunction with over 45 stakeholders including federal, state, and local agencies, and private sector organizations, and Pennsylvania's Metropolitan Planning Organizations (MPO)/Rural Planning Organizations (RPO), coordinating together to address the four E's of the safety discipline (Engineering, Enforcement, Education, and Emergency Response).
+This document adopted a goal to support the national vision for highway safety - Toward Zero Deaths: A National Strategy on Highway Safety.

 The goals outlined in PennDOT's 2017 SHSP were used to help define targets for the Safety PM Rule.
-Specifically, the 2017 SHSP set a goal of reducing fatalities and serious injuries on PennDOT roadways by 2 percent per year.
-Table 14 details PennDOT's statewide safety targets for calendar year 2020.
+Specifically, the 2017 SHSP set a goal of reducing fatalities and serious injuries on PennDOT roadways by two percent per year.
+The following table details PennDOT's statewide safety targets for CY2020:

-PennDOT's SHSP serves as a blueprint to reduce fatalities and serious injuries on Pennsylvania roadways and targets 18 Safety Focus Areas that have the most influence on improving highway safety throughout the state.
+PennDOT's Strategic Highway Safety Plan (SHSP) serves as a blueprint to reduce fatalities and serious injuries on Pennsylvania roadways and targets 18 Safety Focus Areas (SFAs) that have the most influence on improving highway safety throughout the state.
 Within the SHSP, PennDOT identifies three key emphasis areas to improve safety-impaired driving, lane departure crashes, and pedestrian safety.